Here’s the good news: For every unemployed American, there are 1.2 jobs available.

 Chances are, no matter what kind of graduate you are – whether you started college full-time right out of high school, or you worked while attending school part-time, or perhaps started a family and are seeking a new career – you’ve been working towards the goal of obtaining your degree(s) for quite some time now.
 Your next step should be equally calculated, and will require the same level of commitment as obtaining your degree.
 Have a thoughtful conversation with yourself about what you want to do next – and how you want to do it.
 Like choosing a school, a major and whether to attend classes on campus or online, there are lots of options available to you after graduation.

 It’s important to pause at this pivotal moment and ask yourself, “What do I want to do with my degree?”
-I did this personally after graduating, but I wish I had done more if it.
-After coming out of graduate school, I thought I knew myself and what I wanted.
+After coming out of school, a lot of graduates might think they know themselves and what they want.
 But the truth is, obtaining your degree is just the beginning.
 You still have a lot left to do – in your career and in your lifetime.
 Be mindful and deliberate as you consider what you pursue next.

 Step 2: Get organized.

 If you’re not sure where to apply, gather research from your network – this can include siblings, friends and other successful people already in the workforce – and find out where they’ve applied.
 There may be companies you’re not yet aware of but that your network knows well, either by experience or reputation.
 Find out what channels they used to get in the door.
-Or, in my world, what sources did they use to get their resume into the right hands?
+Or, what sources they used to get their resume into the right hands.
 Consider what others have done before you to give yourself an advantage in your own job search.

 Update this document in real-time and as often as you can.
 It can be reassuring to look back at the tracker when you’re feeling like things aren’t going the way you thought they would be or when it’s taking longer than you expected to find the job you want – it’s likely you’ve put in a lot of effort, and sometimes a visual representation of that work can spur you on.